PipesAndFiltersProject/StudentPassing/README.md

 For the OHAR course project, you can view the code in BitBucket using your browser, but it is *very* inconvenient.
 It is strongly recommended to download / git clone the projects to your own machine and view the code using an IDE (Visual Studio, Eclipse, or similar).

+---
-> You can also use the [provided script](getAllComponents.sh) to download **all** needed
-> libraries, including this project you are looking at here.
-So **copy this script file** to your
-> machine, and then **run the script in some empty directory outside this or any other
+You can also use the [provided script](getAllComponents.sh) to download **all** needed libraries, including this project you are looking at here.
+So **copy this script file** to your machine, and then **run the script in some empty directory outside this or any other project directory**!
-> project directory**!
 Otherwise you will create a mess.

 The script downloads Boost 1.72.0 as a zip file and git clones other libraries and project components from GitHub and BitBucket. wget and git must be installed to use this script.

+Script should work also on Windows with wget and git, just rename it to .bat and execute it.

+---

-Alternatively, download / clone the components manually; addresses are available in the script file and linked in Dependencies.
+Alternatively, download / clone the components manually; URLs are available in the script file and linked in Dependencies.

 After the files and repositories are on your machine you can either:

-1. Clone the repositories and view the code by opening the source files as needed, *using an IDE*, or
+1. View the code by opening the source files as needed, *using an IDE*, or
 2. Generate *IDE projects* from the components to view them in an organized way,
 3. and/or actually build the libraries and apps to see how the system works